Sodalitium Christianae Vitae: Sexual and physical abuse

 Pedro Salinas, a former member, said at the time that during his membership to the SCV in the 1980s he was subject to absurd orders, and assumed that "now the Sodalicios have learned from their mistakes and have evolved", but that when he was a member of the movement they had "sectarian characteristics".

+In 2018 Archbishop Eguren sued two journalists for defamation after they reported on forced evictions in Eguren's diocese by a real estate developer linked to the Sodalitium.
+He was criticised for this even from within the Peruvian church, and dropped the lawsuit the following year.

 On 10 March 2019 Cardinal Pedro Barreto said that he and other bishops in Peru had asked the Vatican to dissolve the Sodalitium Christianae Vitae, commenting "Personally, I think that when a religious organization has committed a crime, because it has to be said that way—from the point of view of sexual abuse and the economic side where there are also problems—it has to be dissolved.
 The fundamental problem is that the founder ... is a perverted person, and such a person cannot transmit the holiness of life."
 Prosecutors in Peru at the time were believed to be considering criminal charges relating to acts of abuse in the Sodalitium.
-As of April 2024 the Church had not decided whether to dissolve or reform the Sodalitium.
+As of April 2024 the Church had not decided whether to dissolve or reform the Sodalitium, although there was speculation in 2022 that it might be dissolved.

+In 2023 the Vatican began a new investigation of the Sodalitium, this time investigating alleged abuse and financial wrongdoing.
+As of April 2024 the resulting report had not been released.
+On 2 April 2024, Pope Francis accepted Eguren's resignation as archbishop, about eight year's earlier than Eguren would normally retire.
+One of the journalists whom Eguren had sued after he reported wrongdoing suggested that this was directly related to the investigation, and that other action could follow.

+Fascist influence

+Historically, Sodalitium Christiane Vitae founder Luis Fernando Figari was known to openly sympathize with Falangism, which is known for being Spain's fascist ideology.
+According to former Sodalitium member Pedro Salinas, Figari also "admired the oratory of Hitler and Mussolini.
+He was inspired by Nazi marches and he had a fascination with the Hitler Youth."
+On October 19, 2024, in an article for El País, Archbishop of Lima Carlos Castillo Mattasoglio called for the suppression of Sodalitium, describing the order as "a failed Cold War experiment" which is also "the resurrection of fascism in Latin America, using the church cunningly, through sectarian methods, testing how strong you are or forcing you to sleep face down on stairs to forge your character."

+Governance

+Speaking to The Guardian in 2016, Pedro Salinas stated that under Figari's rule, the Sodalitium Christiane Vitae was an "absolutely totalitarian religious organisation" which only answered to Figari.
+According to Salinas, " the power rested in the hands of one person: Luis Fernando Figari.”